rackerlabs/design-system/_component_design/text-fields.md

 ## Variations

-You can format text fields to accept only certain kinds of data.
+You can format text fields to accept only certain types of data.
 For example, you can add the dollar sign (**$**) prefix to a text field to indicate that the user should enter numeric values.

 This section includes specifications for prefix and suffix text fields, password redaction text fields, and multi-line text fields.